Nats' Scherzer exits after 12 pitches with apparent injury - WTMJ

 Scherzer got down and squatted, then stretched from side to side before throwing one pitch in front of Martinez and Lessard.
 Scherzer left after that warmup throw.

 The three-time Cy Young Award winner entered the game with a 5-4 record and a 2.22 ERA.
-Schezer began the night in second place in the NL with 104 strikeouts.
+Scherzer, who turns 37 next month, began the night in second place in the NL with 104 strikeouts.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports